 Since his childhood, Randy Malmstrom has had a passion for aviation history and historic military aircraft in particular.
-He has has a particular penchant for documenting specific airframes with a highly detailed series of walk around images and an in-depth exploration of their history, which have proved to be popular with many of those who have seen them, and we thought our readers would be equally fascinated too.
-If Randy’s last name seems familiar, it is because the U.S. Air Force’s present day Malmstrom AFB, near Great Falls, Montana is named in honor of his cousin, Col Einar Axel Malmstrom.
+He has a particular penchant for documenting specific airframes with a highly detailed series of walk-around images and an in-depth exploration of their history, which have proved to be popular with many of those who have seen them, and we thought our readers would be equally fascinated too.
+If Randy’s last name seems familiar, it is because the U.S. Air Force’s present-day Malmstrom AFB, near Great Falls, Montana is named in honor of his cousin, Col Einar Axel Malmstrom.
 Col Malmstrom commanded the 356th Fighter Group during WWII, flying P-47 Thunderbolts, so it seems only fitting that the first of Randy’s articles will feature an example of the type, P-47D 45-49406 at the presently-shuttered Flying Heritage & Combat Armor Museum in Everett, Washington.
 We hope you enjoy Randy’s work as much as we do!

 Republic P-47D-40-RA Thunderbolt, s/n 45-49406, constr. no. 399-55945, N7159Z